kernelwernel/Unabomber-manifesto/README.md

 \- *From [Wikipedia](https://en.wikipedia.org/wiki/Unabomber_Manifesto)*

 ## Disclaimer ⚠️
 I am not praising Ted Kaczynski nor do I support his actions.
-I do not support a human being who killed 3 innocent people while injuring 23 others.
+I do not support someone who killed 3 innocent people while injuring 23 others.
 I'm only creating this repository because I admire his philosophy on technology.
 I'm also doing this for archival reasons and for accessibility to anyone wanting to read the manifesto.

 ## Table of contents 📖
 | Section number | Title | Paragraphs |
 | --- | --- | --- |
 | 1 | Introduction | 1~5 |